Loading...

 This is a Photoshop tutorial showing you all the steps you need to take in order to photo-manipulate yourself into a Na'vi (based on the characters in James Cameron's movie "Avatar").

-But before we start, check these useful resources for photo manipulation that will help you create an amazing effect on your photo:
+But before we start, check these useful resources for photo manipulation services provided by professionals that can make your any request real.
+Also, check:

 I used Photoshop CS2 in order to create this, but newer and older versions should do the same, as I used basic Photoshop tools only.
 I hope you will find this helpful.